ryanchyshyn/vehicle_detection/README.md

 hog_feat = True # HOG features on or off
 ```

+All parameters were found manually by probing different values and checking the results.

 ### 3. Classifier
 I used Linear SVM classifier with default parameters: